 Microwave ovens last for a long time and you can expect to get around 10 years of use out of them before you consider getting a new one.
 When you get to that point, there may be some issues with your oven as a result of old age.

-In this article, we’ll be looking at some of the most common problems you will face with a microwave and how to remedy them.
+In this article, we’ll be looking at some of the most common problems you will face with a microwave oven and how to remedy them.
 Bear in mind that microwave ovens are a relatively inexpensive cooking appliance and if your microwave oven is faulty, it may be cheaper, quicker and easier to just replace it with a new one.
 If that’s the case, shop from our range of microwave ovens, including our combination microwaves and microwave grills for a great deal, with options to suit any budget and free shipping.

 Faults, Fixes and Help with Microwave Oven Issues